QuantumQ1/quantumq1.github.io/index.md

 ## Research Areas

-Our current research interests include:
+Our group’s research interests mainly focus on various aspects of scattering amplitudes in quantum field theory and string theory, including:

+- **Hidden properties and relations of scattering amplitudes**

+- **On-shell methods for scattering amplitudes**

 - **Colour-Kinematics duality and the Double Copy**
-  On-shell methods, recursion relations, color–kinematics duality, dual conformal symmetry, geometric formulations.

 - **String Amplitudes & Worldsheet formula**
-  Field-theory limits of string amplitudes, universal relations, recursion and differential-equation methods for stringy corrections.

 - **Geometry behind the scattering amplitudes**

 - **Observables in Curved Spacetime**
-  Amplitudes in AdS/CFT, bootstrap perspectives, and connections to black hole physics.

 Learn more on the [Research page](/research/).

 ---